seeminglyarbitrary/birodaniel8.github.io/_posts/2021-03-14-how-to-setup-a-blog-on-github-pages.md

 - A **GitHub account** and **Git** installed to your local computer: GitHub Pages operates in the Git framework, therefore you will store your files in a repository, and making changes or creating a new post can be done by commits to your repository.
 - **Ruby and Jekyll**: Jekyll is written in Ruby, however, you don't have to be a Ruby developer at all (the first time I encountered Ruby was when I launched this site).
 You can install Ruby and Jekyll by [RubyInstaller](https://rubyinstaller.org/downloads/).
 When you install it, make sure you run `ridk install` at the final step.
 Once it is done, run `gem install jekyll bundler` in a command prompt window and if it has finished you can check which jekyll version has been installed by `jekyll-v`.
 These steps can be found on Jekyll's official webpage [here](https://jekyllrb.com/docs/installation/windows/).
-- **Visual Studio Code**: Actually any IDE or text editor does it, but VSCode is just my own preference.
+- **Visual Studio Code**: Actually any IDE or text editor does the work, but VSCode is just my own preference.

 ### Create a new project using default themes and run it locally

-Creating a new blog using the default theme is very easy, you just have to follow the following steps:
+Creating a new blog using the default theme is very easy, you just have to follow these steps:
 1. Create an empty public repository.
 2. Clone the repo to your local computer.
 3. Open up a terminal and navigate to the folder which contains the cloned repo.